Vulnerability / Risk Assessment

 The AR5 risk concept focuses on assessing the risk of climate-related impacts that may harm a system.
 Risk is described as result of the interaction of vulnerability, exposure, and hazard.
 The vulnerability of a system is now only one component of the risk that may increase or decrease the potential consequences of a hazard.

-Vulnerability Assessments (VAs) and Climate Risk Assessments (CRA) help to identify the nature and extent to which climate change and its impacts may harm a country, region, sector or community.
+Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) help to identify the nature and extent to which climate change and its impacts may harm a country, region, sector or community.
 The assessments of vulnerability and/or climate risks is therefore a central component of adaptation action.

-Vulnerability Assessments and Climate Risk Assessments are important tools to support decision-making undertaken for different purposes.
+Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) are important tools to support decision-making undertaken for different purposes.
 They can be used to identify main risks and impacts on people, regions and sectors as well as their vulnerability so that resources are allocated accordingly; they can be used in the design of adaptation policies and projects, and to establish a baseline against which the success of adaptation policies can be monitored.